-1 Nomenclature
+Nomenclature

-- Viable A pregnancy is vialble if it can potentially result in a liveborn baby.

-- Nonviable A pregnancy is nonviable if it cannot possibly result in a liveborn baby.

-Ectopic pregnancies and failed intrauterine pregnancies are nonviable.

-- Intrauterine pregnancy of uncertain viability - A woman is considered to have this if a transvaginal ultrasound shows an intrauterine gestational sac with no embryonic heartbeat and no findings of definite pregnancy failure.

-- Pregnancy of unknown location A

-woman is considered to have this if she has

-a positive urine or serum pregnancy test and

-no intrauterine or ectopic pregnancy on
+- Viable: A pregnancy is viable if it can potentially result in a liveborn baby. - Nonviable: A pregnancy is nonviable if it cannot possibly result in a liveborn baby.
+Ectopic pregnancies and failed intrauterine pregnancies are nonviable. - Intrauterine pregnancy of uncertain viability: A patient is considered to have this if a transvaginal ultrasound shows an intrauterine gestational sac with no embryonic heartbeat and no findings of definite pregnancy failure. - Pregnancy of unknown location: A patient is considered to have this if there is a positive urine or serum pregnancy test and no intrauterine or ectopic pregnancy on transvaginal ultrasound.

-transvaginal ultrasound.

-Findings diagnostic of Pregnancy Failure
+Findings Diagnostic of Pregnancy Failure

-- Crown-rump length of ≥7mm and no heartbeat - Mean sac diameter of ≥25mm and no embryo - Absence of embryo with heartbeat ≥14 days after an US that showed a gestational sac without a yolk sac - Absence of embryo with a heartbeat ≥11 days after an US that showed a gestational sac with a yolk sac
+- Crown-rump length of ≥7mm and no heartbeat. - Mean sac diameter of ≥25mm and no embryo. - Absence of embryo with heartbeat ≥14 days after an US that showed a gestational sac without a yolk sac. - Absence of embryo with a heartbeat ≥11 days after an US that showed a gestational sac with a yolk sac.